 I came up with a very simple fix for this.
 You’ll need the following materials:

 1 x Soda Straw (not a used one)

 Glue – super glue or fabric glue. (you only need 1 or 2 drops)

-You need to use a glue that isn’t designed to melt plastics and remember that many super glues harden and aren’t flexible.
-This could cause a hard spot for chaffing if your not careful.
+You need to use a glue that isn’t designed to melt plastics and remember that many super types of glue harden and aren’t flexible.
+This could cause a hard spot for chaffing if you’re not careful.